kennedn/switchbot-presence-research/protocol/calibration.md

 During Detection Sensitivity calibration:

-1. App performs repeated short encrypted polling transactions.
+1. App repeatedly fetches IV and sends encrypted `0f7701`.
+2. Device returns `0002` (failure) until ready.
+3. When device returns `0103` (success), app transitions phases.
-2. App transitions into indexed table reads via opcode `0f77`.
+4. App performs indexed table reads using `0f7703`.
-3. Device returns structured numeric tables.
+5. Device returns structured fixed-width numeric rows.
-4. No modification or write-back stage is observed.
+6. No write, commit, or recalibration apply command is observed.
-5. No streaming or recalculation command is visible in this capture.
+7. No streaming or recalculation opcode appears in this capture.

-This flow currently appears to be a **structured calibration table extraction process preceded by status polling**, with no observable AI-driven recalibration stage in this trace.
+This flow appears to be a **gated calibration table extraction process**, where readiness is polled via `0f7701`, followed by structured LUT retrieval once the device signals success.